 The current owners wish to build a new home for themselves in the yard between Harbour View Mansions and The Scillonian Club infilling the vertical opening between the 2 buildings.
-This will be a 3 bedroom property with a ground floor undercroft for boat storage and beach access, The main habitable rooms will face onto Town Beach with ancillary accommodation and additional bedrooms to the rear.
+This will be a 2 bedroom property with a ground floor undercroft for boat storage and beach access, The main habitable rooms will face onto Town Beach with ancillary accommodation an additional bedroom to the rear.